| Type of Plunge Pool | Price Range (AUD) | What This Includes |

 Whether you are installing a plunge pool for the first time or upgrading your existing pool, the costs of pool heating are important to consider.
 The types of heaters you install will have a large impact on your cost.
 Whether you opt for a solar, gas, or electric pool heater, these systems vary in price.

-Request a Personalised Pool Cost Estimate →
+Request a Personalised Pool Cost Estimate →How heating affects your monthly power bill

 Many first-time pool owners assume heating is cheap.
 Real users say otherwise.